 Back to Basics: The 5 Best Compound Movements for Maximum Gains

-During the 15 years in which I have helped hundreds of personal training clients reach their full bodybuilding potential I have observed one immutable truth that will save you many hours of wasted effort in the gym: by designing your workouts around compound, multi-joint movements, and incorporating isolation exercises sparingly you may not only build a better physique faster,
+During the 15 years in which I have helped hundreds of personal training clients reach their full bodybuilding potential, I have observed one immutable truth that will save you many hours of wasted effort in the gym: by designing your workouts around compound workouts or multi-joint exercises, and incorporating isolation workout exercises sparingly you may not only build a better physique faster,

 protocols that really work – namely basic, hard training, which allows for ample recovery time.

 By selecting, on average, two compound movement exercises and one isolation exercise for each major muscle group per workout, and going all out in the execution of each, session times can be reduced from in excess of one and a half hours to less than 45 minutes.
 Truly an old school approach, by prioritizing the basics in straight sets, linear periodization style at the exclusion of over-complicating one’s training through the liberal incorporation of intensity methods and isolation exercises, real gains can be made, fast.

 A compound movement can be defined as: Any exercise that engages two or more different joints to fully stimulate entire muscle groups and, indeed, multiple muscles.